Loaded with a bunch of health benefits, having spinach in your garden is worth it.

 Fungicides are an effective way of controlling the fungi in your garden.
 Regularly spray fungicides in your garden to prevent the parasites from attacking your plant.

 Consult an expert and use the best fungicide available in the market.
-The major ones in use against the Albugo Occidentalis are pyraclostrobin and azoxytrobin.
+The major ones in use against the Albugo occidentalis are pyraclostrobin and azoxystrobin.

 Use Copper Compounds